 For now, Trump’s budget is merely a proposal, so it may be adjusted heavily before any changes to student loans in 2019 occur.
 Only time will tell if these plans are put into action and ultimately help or hurt student loan borrowers down the road.

-A Complete List of Trump’s Student Loan Forgiveness amendments to date:
+A Complete List of Trump’s Student Loan Forgiveness Changes & Amendments:

 Here you’ll find the latest news and information on changes to student loan forgiveness and repayment options by the Trump administration.

 In an unexpected move by the White House, President Trump signed the $1.3 trillion omnibus spending bill, which has $350 million allocated specifically for the Public Service Loan Forgiveness (PSLF) program.

 Not only will the Department of Education receive funding for the PSLF program, but the bill also gives borrowers who were ineligible for the program in the past the ability to apply.
 This includes borrowers who have extended or graduated repayment plans, versus the income-driven repayment plans that were previously the only types of loans eligible for the program.